ckcollab/ckcollab/_posts/2021-2-5-Tailwind-vs-Bootstrap-vs-Semantic-UI.md

 for beginner developers, anyone with experience in front-end development should be able to pick it up very quickly.
 For something more streamlined, Semantic-UI would be the next best thing.
 With a combination of CSS and JS in one package, you can quickly get web apps up and running.
 While you lose some control of the finer details of the page's look, a lot less time is required to get the page functional.
-In 2021, I would ever use Bootstrap for a production website, but if you a student or just trying to get an MVP up and running as quickly as possible, it's not a terrible option.
+In 2021, I would never use Bootstrap for a production website, but if you a student or just trying to get an MVP up and running as quickly as possible, you find a library as straight forward as Bootstrap.

 # TLDR